Interpretable and Steerable Concept Bottleneck Sparse Autoencoders: Background

 The SAE training objective is given by $\mathcal{L}_r = ||v - \hat{v}||_2^2 + \lambda||z||_1$, where $\lambda \geq 0$ balances reconstruction fidelity and sparsity, where $\hat{v}$ represents the SAE reconstruction.
 In addition to standard $\ell_1$ regularization, sparsity can be enforced directly via the activation function $\sigma_\sae(\cdot)$, such as top-$k$~\cite{gao2025scaling}, batch top-$k$~\cite{bussmann2024batchtopk}, or ReLU with a learnable threshold~\cite{rajamanoharan2024jumping, lieberum2024gemma}.

 \textbf{Measuring SAE interpretability.} After training, SAEs are typically evaluated using reconstruction fidelity or sparsity~\cite{karvonen2025saebench, lou2025saevlm}.
 However, these metrics do not directly quantify interpretability which is namely the extent to which individual SAE neurons correspond to human-understandable concepts.
-While existing work~\cite{pach2025sparse, kim2025revelio} relies on manual inspection of top-$k$ activating inputs or autointerpretability scores~\cite{bills2024automated} that depend on external language models or measuring the monosemanticity~\cite{pach2025sparse}, they are often subjective, computationally expensive, and difficult to scale.
+While existing work~\cite{pach2025sparse, kim2025revelio} relies on manual inspection of top-$k$ activating inputs or autointerpretability scores~\cite{bills2023language, paulo2025automatically} that depend on external language models or measuring the monosemanticity~\cite{pach2025sparse}, they are often subjective, computationally expensive, and difficult to scale.
 To this end, we leverage a popular neuron interpretability tool CLIP-Dissect~\cite{oikarinen2023clip}, which utilizes a user-specified concept set $\mathcal{C}$ and a pretrained vision-language model to assign each neuron $j$ of an SAE to a human-interpretable text concept $c_j$.
-This approach used first time in the context of SAEs is computationally inexpensive and scalable.
+Our interpretability score is the similarity score computed in CLIP-Dissect.
+This approach is computationally inexpensive, scalable, and is used for the first time with SAEs.
+Neuron interpretability scores have also been useful for downstream tasks like adversarial defense \cite{kulkarni2024igdefense}.
 Please refer to Appendix for further details on CLIP-Dissect.

 \textbf{Measuring SAE steerability.} Beyond interpretability, SAEs have been shown to enable controllable manipulation of model behavior across language~\cite{arad2025saes}, large-scale vision~\cite{stevens2025saevision}, and large vision-language models~\cite{pach2025sparse,lou2025saevlm} such as LLaVA~\cite{liu2024improved}.
 Steerability refers to the ability to influence model outputs through targeted modifications of SAE neuron activations, thereby inducing semantically consistent changes~\cite{arad2025saes}.
 It is typically quantified by measuring the alignment between the steered output and the concept label of the intervened neuron.
 Since, in our study, the base model $f$ is a vision-only encoder, we employ a downstream generative model to evaluate the effect of SAE latent interventions.